olifrost/olifrost.github.io/_posts/2020-11-01-the-greta-thunberg-song.md

 ---
 layout: post
 title: I wrote a song for Greta Thunberg
-description: About Greta, Feta, and why the ocean is getting wetter
+description: About Greta, Feta, and why the ocean is getting wetter.
 image: /blog/GretaThunbergSong.jpg
 videos: e553WB239fo
 ---